-- 1) What is Relationships Education? - 2) Why is Relationships Education important? - 3) School data for Relationships Education from HRBS - 4) Age appropriate resources- What is covered in Relationships Education? - 5) Our policy
+- 1) What is Relationships Education? - 2) Why is Relationships Education important? - 3) Age appropriate resources- What is covered in Relationships Education? - 4) Our policy

 1) What is Relationships Education?

 Relationships Education in primary schools

 - Part of PSHE

 - Linked to safeguarding

 - Puberty in upper KS2 (year 4, 5 and 6)

 - Puberty lessons covered in Summer Term

 - Statutory guidance used from September 2020

 - Range of topics: e.g. keeping clean, routine, good and bad touch, saying no, assertiveness, good friendships, self esteem, communicating